kabads/kabads.github.io/content/sysadmin/2021-03-28-salesforce-auth-jwt.md

 <img src='https://jwt.io/img/pic_logo.svg' alt='JWT Logo'>
 {{< /rawhtml >}}

 [Salesforce](https://www.saleforce.com), for those of you who might have been living under a rock, is a customer relationship management tool.
-I work with developers who develop code for salesforce.
-We follow the usual CI/CD route, but have been dependent on 3rd party tools to authenticate to a Salesforce Org.
+I work with developers who develop code for salesforce. <!--more-->We follow the usual CI/CD route, but have been dependent on 3rd party tools to authenticate to a Salesforce Org.
 This is OK, but not ideal, so I set about authenticating to Salesforce with JWT.
 The official documentation is here: [https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm).
 This sets out the following steps: